scanny/python-pptx/docs/dev/analysis/features/cht-data-labels.rst

 Chart - Data Labels
 ===================

-On a PowerPoint chart, data points may be labeled with their values as an aid to readers.
+On a PowerPoint chart, data points may be labeled as an aid to readers.
+Typically, the label is the value of the data point.
+A data label may have any combination of its series name, category name, and value.
+A number format may also be applied to the value displayed.

 PowerPoint behavior
 -------------------

-A default PowerPoint chart does not display data labels and has no ``<c:dLbls>`` child element on its "chart", e.g. ``<c:barChart>`` element.
+A default PowerPoint bar chart does not display data labels, but it does have a ``<c:dLbls>`` child element on its ``<c:barChart>`` element.

 The default number format, when no ``<c:numFmt>`` child element appears, is equivalent to ``<c:numFmt formatCode="General" sourceLinked="1"/>``